 "Your list of Green Religious Leaders is incomplete without Gabriel of Urantia, pastor of the Global Community Communications Alliance Church.
 This unique man has been an activist for over thirty years while helping countless people of all ages through his spiritual rehabilitation programs.
 In scenic Northern Arizona, where he currently lives, he has been instrumental in resisting over-development and in helping to preserve the natural resources of this national jewel.
 He publishes the Alternative Voice, a periodical that addresses a myriad of environmental issues and offers solutions to such pressing problems as the current state of the global and local water supply.

 Santa Cruz Valley of Southern Arizona

-Under the direction of Gabriel of Urantia and Niánn Emerson Chase, Global Community Communications Alliance's ministers and community activists, particularly Minister Blue Evening Star (a champion for water issues), Minister Lah-May (Managing Editor of the Alternative Voice), Ministers Ah'Nuit and Miesen (Soulistic Hospice), Minister Centria (international relations & green building), Minister TiyiEndea (green building) and Minister/Attorney Celinas (immigration and family practice), function in these areas of Santa Cruz River Valley:
+Under the direction of Gabriel of Urantia and Niánn Emerson Chase, Global Community Communications Alliance's ministers and community activists support the ecological health of the Santa Cruz River Valley, particularly Blue Evening Star (a champion for water issues), Minister Lah-May (Managing Editor of the Alternative Voice), Ministers Ah'Nuit and Miesen (Soulistic Hospice), Minister Centria (international relations & green building), Minister TiyiEndea (green building) and Minister/Attorney Celinas (immigration and family practice).

 Working with Friends of the Santa Cruz River